Apple’s idea of an apocalypse is a world without apps

 In an opening video for the conference, a new employee at Apple haphazardly unplugs the App Store servers and sends the entire world into full-scale chaos.

-Instagram gone, a young woman stands on the street shouting “Selfies?!”, offering physical portraits of herself to folks running past.
+Instagram gone, a young woman stands on the street shouting “Selfies?!,” offering physical portraits of herself to folks running past.
 A group of travelers attempts to break into a home as the owners barricade the door — “This isn’t an Airbnb!”

 Without Waze and Google Maps, drivers seem to lose the ability to drive entirely, or read maps, crashing into each other, though everyone seems to escape these crashes safely.